LiquidEngine/Docs/docs/manual/working-with-entities/audio.md

 ![Audio](./img/audio.png)

-You can create or update audio by dragging an audio asset to the drag and drop area.
-Playing audio is fully controlled by scripting.
+You can update the audio by dragging a new audio asset to the drag and drop area.

+Audio playback is fully controlled by scripts.